 A.1.1 Alternative 1: gNB provides a reference report ID within SIB

 In this alternative when there is a new RAN timing synchronization status report available at the gNB, the gNB includes in the SIB a status report ID as a notification for the UEs reading the SIB.
 The report ID can be an optional integer information element.
-This report ID enables the UE to know there is new information available.
-There are two options for the UE to determine RAN timing synchronization status information with the Report ID:
+This report ID enables the UE to know there is new information available at the NG-RAN that is not available locally at the UE.
+There are two options for the UE to determine RAN timing synchronization status information with the report ID:

-a) The UE can actively retrieve the RAN timing synchronization status information from the network by entering RRC_Connected.
+The UE can actively retrieve the RAN timing synchronization status information from the network by entering RRC_Connected.
+In order to determine if a report ID is associated to a new report, the UE uses status report ID and the SIB information to identify the serving gNB in the cell.
+For report ID composition, the report ID is constructed from a pre-agreed (known values at the UE and network side) set of values.
+The report ID is constructed from a cell group ID and event ID elements:

+Cell group ID is an integer allocated by the gNB that identifies a group of cells controlled by the same gNB.

+Event ID is an integer value.

-b) Report ID is an index that maps to a pre-defined and/or standardized time synchronization characteristics thus the UE can automatically determine this without having to move to RRC_CONNECTED state.
+Report ID is an index that maps to a pre-defined and/or standardized time synchronization characteristics thus the UE can automatically determine this without having to move to RRC_CONNECTED state.
+The report ID is composed by one integer which values are standardized or operator defined that are known at the UE and the NG-RAN node.

+To limit the possible permutations of report IDs, in addition to the report ID mapping to time synchronization characteristics, the UEs or AFs may receive additional time synchronization characteristics via SLA or dedicated signalling.
+The decision depends on the time synchronization characteristics that should be considered.
+For example, the following parameters can be considered: Lock state, Parent Time Source, Clock class, Clock stability, Clock identifier, Physical layer frequency availability, Holdover specification

 An overall procedure for SIB including a reference report ID is illustrated in Figure A.1.1-1.